Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 1. Old Agreements

-If your scope, pricing, or services have changed since you signed, your contract needs to reflect that.
-An outdated agreement doesn't just feel wrong — it creates gaps.
+If your scope, pricing, or services have changed, your contract needs to reflect that.
+An outdated agreement doesn't just feel wrong.
+It creates gaps.
 And gaps get filled in ways you don't control.

 Prompt to use: